stevensacks/redux/docs/FAQ.md

 * You may need to write some custom functions for handling some of these actions.
 This may require replacing `combineReducers` with your own top-level reducer function.
 You can also use a utility such as [reduce-reducers](https://github.com/acdlite/reduce-reducers) to run `combineReducers` to handle most actions, but also run a more specialized reducer for specific actions that cross state slices.
 * [Async action creators](advanced/AsyncActions.md) such as `redux-thunk` have access to the entire state through `getState()`.
 An action creator can retrieve additional data from the state and put it in an action, so that each reducer has enough information to update its own state slice.

-In general, remember that reducers are just functions - you can organize them and subdivide them any way you want, and you are encouraged to break them down into smaller, reusable functions (“reducer decomposition”).
+In general, remember that reducers are just functions - you can organize them and subdivide them any way you want, and you are encouraged to break them down into smaller, reusable functions ("reducer decomposition").
 You just need to make sure that together they follow the basic rules of reducers: `(state, action) -> newState`, and update state immutably rather than mutating it directly.

 #### Further information:
 **Documentation**: